In this Article

 Causes of Placenta Previa During Pregnancy

-It is yet not established why placenta previa occurs, but there seems to be some correlation between its occurrence and past problems or habits of a patient.
+It is yet not established why placenta previa occurs, but there seems to be some correlation between its occurrence and problems before pregnancy or lifestyle of the woman.
 The occurrence of this condition depends on the following factors.

 - Age: Placenta previa is more common among women who are 35 years or older.

 - Pregnancy History: Women with many previous pregnancies or those who have multiple pregnancies like twins or triplets face this condition more than other women.

 - Surgical History: A woman with a history of uterus surgery, which may or may not include an incision, is at a higher risk of this complication.

 - The Shape of the Uterus: If a woman has an abnormally shaped uterus, she is at the risk of having placenta previa.

 - Smoking/Taking Drugs: Some experts believe that women who smoke or are addicted to drugs are also at a much greater risk of having this condition.

 - Past Miscarriages/Abortions: Women who have had an abortion or a miscarriage have a higher risk of suffering from placenta previa.